vishallama/computational-category-theory/chapters/chap01-introduction/introduction.md

 categories can be used for computations on structures such as graphs.
 And, we use duality to convert programs computing colimits to those computing limits.

+## Applications of the categorical approach

+One has to really understand a task to abstract it in a categorical framework.
+Two interesting applications are: A general unification algorithm using coequalizers, which specializes to known unification algorithms, and a categorical implementation of the specification constructing operations in the language Clear.

+Category theory can also be used to explicate aspects of the theory of computation, in particular, the semantics of programming languages.